MazanLabeeb/newspk/README.md

 # newspk
 ## Description
 A basic nodejs based news website (dawn) scraper.
-You can use this API to fetch latest news in English or Urdu language.
+You can use this API to fetch latest news in English, Dutch or Urdu language.
 It uses node-fetch and jsdom dependencies and hence is a very light-weighted package.

 ## REST API
 <a href="https://newspk.herokuapp.com">API</a>